zuestmedia/zmplugin/readme.txt

 4. send WordPress system mails via SMTP server.
 5. display options for dashboard and login form.

-Furterhmore, all ZuestMedia themes based on [ZMTheme-Framework](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and the design explorer to import starter designs.
+Furterhmore, all [ZuestMedia WordPress Themes](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and the design explorer to import starter designs.

 == Plugin Features ==